How to Introduce New Chews with Your Dog’s Safety in Mind

 Another important factor to consider is your dog’s age, size, and chewing capacity.

 - Light chew capacity: For dogs with a light chewing capacity—including puppies and senior dogs—it’s important to choose treats that are easy on their teeth.
-Our Pixie Bully Sticks, Gullet Sticks, and Jerky Bites may be worth a try.
+Our Pixie Bully Sticks, Gullet Sticks, and Beef Jerky may be worth a try.

 - Medium chew capacity: If you notice that your dog has a ‘normal’ chew time, meaning they don't finish their chew in a blink but also don't take hours to work through it, they probably fall under the medium chewing capacity category.
 Chews such as our Standard Bully Sticks, Trachea, or Pig Ears should be good options for these dogs.